oddbird/oddleventy/content/work/quarqnet.md

     fit: contain
     notch: 9%
   caption: |
+    We worked closely with the Quarq team and active users -- iterating on the design and functionality
-    QuarqNet allows athletes to track and analyze their activities, sharing their location and statistics with friends, family, coaches, and colleagues in real time.
-QuarqNet also integrates with Quarq's telemetry and reporting hardware, and third-party services like Strava, Training Peaks, Dropbox, and Today's Plan.
+    to give athletes, friends, family, coaches, and colleagues easy access to location and statistics in real time.
 press:
   - text: |
       A mobile-friendly design that will let users see the live tracking